p0457/matrix-bot-responder/README.md

 # matrix-bot-responder

-A matrix bot to respond with specific statements to specific statements.
+A matrix bot that responds to specific matching text.
+Matches are simple and non-complex.

 # Usage